-These findings support three main consensuses in the literature.
-Firstly, that the pass-through is incomplete - changes in nominal exchanges rates are not fully passed into prices, suggesting that prices are less volatile than exchange rates (Pollard and Coughlin 2005)67.
-Secondly, that the pass-through decreases along the production chain (McCarthy 2000), being higher at import price level and falling as one moves down the chain (to manufacturing and consumer prices68).
+2005)5.
+Secondly, that the pass-through decreases along the production chain (McCarthy 2000) being higher at import price level and falling as one moves down the chain (to manufacturing and consumer prices6).
 Thirdly, the degree of pass-through varies across countries and studies.

-McCarthy (2000) uses a VAR model consisting of eight endogenous variables (oil price inflation in domestic currency, the output gap, exchange rates, short-term interest rates, money, producer, import and consumer price inflation) to track the impact of exchange rate and import price shocks on the CPI and the Producer Price Index (PPI) inflation in nine developed countries69 during the 1976:Q1-1998:Q4 period.
+McCarthy (2000) uses a VAR model consisting of eight endogenous variables (oil price inflation in domestic currency, the output gap, exchange rates, short-term interest rates, money, producer, import and consumer price inflation) to track the impact of exchange rate and import prices shocks on the CPI and the PPI inflation in nine developed countries7 during the 1976:Q1-1998:Q4 period.
 Based on impulse response analysis, he finds a relatively larger pass-through from exchange rates to import prices but less to PPI and CPI inflation.
-In addition, he finds that PPI inflation responds more to import price shocks than CPI inflation.
+In addition, he finds that PPI inflation responds more to import prices shocks than the CPI inflation.
 Nevertheless, both exchange rate and import price shocks account for a small fraction in the overall variation of inflation.

 Campa and Goldberg (2005) investigated the pass-through to import prices in 23 OECD countries from 1975:Q1 to 2003:Q4.
 They concluded that 46 per cent of the short-run variation in import prices reflects exchange rate fluctuations.
 In the long-run, the pass-through increases to 65 per cent.
-An exception was a relatively lower pass-through of 23 per cent in the short-run and 42 per cent in the long-run for the USA.
+Exception was a relatively lower pass-through of 23 per cent in the short-run and 42 per cent in the long-run for the USA.
+Surprisingly, the short-run pass-through estimated by Campa and Goldberg is close to the long-run pass-through of 24 per cent obtained by Kim (1998) using a cointegrated VAR (CVAR) model.